results on our special

 Gutter guards aren’t a huge investment.
 Depending on the type, their price will vary.
 A quick Amazon search shows an average price of around £4-7 for a meter.
 Some guards will last for years, making them good for their money.
 Others will get damaged within a few months.
 The question you should ask yourself here is “Will they actually save me money?”.
 And the answer is not so one-sided.
 Because even with installed guards, your gutters will still need cleaning every year or so.
 It will be less frequent though.
 Applying simple math here, if you gave £50 for installing new gutter guards, you will be in the plus around the second time you skip booking gutter cleaning.

 What Types of Gutter Guards are there?

 Gutter guards are widely known to London households.
 There are many manufacturers who build various types of gutter guards, specific to certain structures and circumstances.
-But generally speaking, there are five distinctive types of gutter guards in the market.
-For obvious reasons we won’t compare the different manufacturers, but we will try to ease your choice of gutter guard type.
+But generally speaking, there are five distinct types of gutter guards in the market.
+For obvious reasons, we won’t compare the different manufacturers, but we will try to ease your choice of gutter guard type.

 Gutter Guards Comparison

 Most simple in its structure, the gutter mesh is a metal sheet filled with holes that you attach to your gutters and roof shingles via special gutter clips.
 It acts as a fence for your gutters.
 Just like border patrols, it doesn’t let debris and leaves to pass while rainwater is left to flow freely.

 This type of gutter guard is really easy to install.
 You just lay it between your shingles and outer gutter side and grab it with the purposed clips (in case the seller gave you the said clips).
 It is also pretty cheap.